haojin2/Chord-p2p-DHT/readme.txt

 2. go to the directory
 3. type "make"
 4. run "./chord"
+5. to output into a file, use "./chord -g filename" instead

 Accepted instruction format
 1. join p	join node with identifier p in to the system